-After visiting Hilton Head for our first time ever I can understand why it has been chosen as America’s favorite island for the fourth year in a row by Travel & Leisure Magazine.
+After visiting Hilton Head for the first time ever I can understand why it has been chosen as America’s favorite island for the fourth year in a row by Travel & Leisure Magazine.
 While we have been to many places that are family-friendly, I’m here to tell you that Hilton Head Island ranks high on my list of family-friendly beach destinations.
 After spending a quick weekend in Hilton Head we soon realized that we needed to come back for a longer visit.
 With something for everyone in the family, we are going to share our favorite Hilton Head Island things to do with kids.

 Of course one of the main reasons to go to Hilton Head Island is to enjoy the beaches.
 With access to nine public beaches, your family is sure to find a perfect fit for your beach needs.
 You can find a description of each of the beaches on the official Hilton Head Island website.